sbazaz/uldaq/README.md

   $ doxygen Doxyfile
 ```

-### Change list
+### Changelog
-Changes in each release of uldaq can be found [here](https://github.com/sbazaz/uldaq/blob/master/changelist.md)
+The changelog for this project can be found [here](https://github.com/sbazaz/uldaq/blob/master/CHANGELOG.md)